hngu/leetcode/1007_minimum_domino_rotations_for_equal_row.md

 - If it shows up less often in A, then it is the number of times the number is in A. If it shows up less often in B, then it is the number of times the number is in B.
 - GOTCHA: if the number is in A and B, then don't count it.
 There are no rotations for that number.
+- There is another, easier way below this solution.
 ```
 /**
  * @param {number[]} A